BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ![--save-config](images/BLOCd/arguments/start-blocd-2.png)

-## Create and customize your config file
+## **Create and customize your config file**

 ### Create

 The first thing to do after you have synchronised the blockchain is to setup your configuration file so you can run BLOCd using custom features and options.

-Lanch BLOCd with the <a href="https://bloc-developer.com/api_BLOCd/cli_arguments#save-config" target="_blank">--save-config</a>  https://bloc-developer.com/api_BLOCd/cli_arguments#save-config argument will save the default configuration file next to your BLOCd software.
+Lanch BLOCd with the [--save-config](https://bloc-developer.com/api_BLOCd/cli_arguments#save-config) argument will save the default configuration file next to your BLOCd software.

 ```
 Mac and Linux: